shawnc59/ActionNetwork/README.md

 ##### event-registrations.py

 Before running, use `pip install -r requirements.txt` to install required packages.
+To pass the API token for the target group to the program, use one of the following methods:
-Must set environment variable AN_API_TOKEN to the value of the API key for the target group.
+- Set environment variable AN_API_TOKEN to the value of the API token.

-`./event-registrations.py`
+- Use the `-t <value>` option when calling the program.

+Examples:
+- `./event-registrations.py -t <API token>` (macOS/Linux)
+- `python3 event-registrations.py -t <API token>` (Windows)

 ###### References